 Protect Your Project

 AWMAC’s Guarantee and Inspection Service (GIS) is a national program that has evolved over the last 18 years and is designed to ensure that quality architectural woodwork is delivered on every project.
 AWMAC’s GIS guarantees architectural woodwork meets or exceeds industry standards through expert guidance and inspections by qualified industry specialists.
 Your project will be supported, reviewed and approved by an AWMAC Certified Inspector from the initial shop drawings through final installation.

 STEP 2: Specify the AWMAC grade required.
-AWMAC’s three grades are Economy, Custom, Premium.
-All three grades may occur in a single project.
+AWMAC’s grades are Custom and Premium.
+Both grades may occur in a single project.
 If you do not specify a grade, Custom grade is the default.
 The Manufacturer will assure that the materials and processes will comply with AWMAC’S STANDARDS.

 STEP 3: The Manufacturer will email the project to the regional AWMAC Chapter.
 The cost of the GIS will be part of the tendered lump sum.
 Once the Chapter is notified, tracking begins, inspections and reports are completed, and follow-up on compliance is conducted.

 STEP 4: Once the supply and/or install of the completed architectural woodwork on a project complies with AWMAC’s STANDARDS, a two-year guarantee on the architectural woodwork will be issued to the AWMAC Manufacturer Member.